idameitil/sdpl-utilizing-gts/README.md

 Add to wzy_polymerases repo.

 ### Retrieving Wzxs, Wzzs and WaaLs
-To retrieve the Wzx, Wzz and Waal entries run `python src/data-collection-and-preprocessing/retrieve-wzx-wzz-and-waal.py`
+(OBS: new entry was added to waal.tsv, so don't run this) To retrieve the Wzx, Wzz and Waal entries run `python src/data-collection-and-preprocessing/retrieve-wzx-wzz-and-waal.py`

 This will create the files `data/wzx/wzx.tsv`, `data/wzz/wzz.tsv` and `data/waal/waal.tsv` (add 7tpg to waal.tsv and waal.fasta)